Psychosocial working environment

 - The social interaction within the working community.

-A good working community is one of the five goals in the University of Bergen’s HSE Action Plan.
+A good working community is one of the three goals in the University of Bergen’s HSE Action Plan.
 Employees and students are expected to be involved in, and committed to, the development and care of their own working environment, and arrangements will be made to ensure this.
 Achieving the goals that have been set will require an effort from the whole university.
 UiB needs to work constantly over a period of time to develop and maintain a good psychosocial working environment at all levels.
 This work produces the best results when it is based on a broad level of participation from employees.
 The role of management is primarily to take the initiative, to structure and monitor the work process, and to provide legitimacy and support to the work.

 Problems in the working environment